Melbourne Girls Grammar: Campuses

 The Junior Years (Prep–Year 4) learning environment is located at the Morris Hall campus on Caroline Street, while the Early Learning Centre (3- and 4-Year Old Program), the Middle Years (5-8) and Senior Years (Years 9–12) are all located at the Merton Hall campus, in Anderson Street, South Yarra.

-The Merton Hall campus provides a chapel, gymnasium, library, dining hall, specialist Sport, Art, Drama and Science Centres, assembly hall, multipurpose sports fields and a rowing facility located nearby on the banks of the Yarra River.
+The Merton Hall campus provides a chapel, gymnasium, library, dining hall, specialist Sport, Art, Drama, Music and Science Centres, assembly hall, multipurpose sports fields and a rowing facility located nearby on the banks of the Yarra River.
 The Boarding House (which caters for approximately 90 students) is also located on the Merton Hall campus.

 Wildfell, which was built in 2011 for the Middle Years Program, includes an eLearning studio and learning studios.

 Morris Hall, the Junior Years campus, incorporates learning studios, specialist art, music and science centres, an oval and sustainable gardens.

 Buildings and facilities

 The School opened its Science Futures Centre in 2005, with a ceremony attended by Sir Gustav Nossal.
 The Science Futures Centre comprises eight laboratories, three preparation rooms, three laboratory technicians' offices and withdrawal areas.
 This was renamed the Christine Briggs Building in 2007 following the retirement of Principal, Christine Briggs.

 The most recent additions to the campus include the Artemis Centre (2017) and the St Hilda’s garden (2021).

 A Strategic Planning Framework was commissioned for the Anderson and Caroline Street sites from the architectural firm ARM.